 Very limited count of birds are herbivores.
 I’m sure that the pet bird you own will eat crickets.

 Reptiles, especially bearded dragons love to eat live crickets.
 Iguanas, lizards or tortoises will eat crickets as well with no hesitation.
-If you’re interested to try live crickets for your pet, you can get it here on Amazon.

 For smaller spiders pets it could be a challenge to take down cricket as a prey.
 Fully grown cricket is ~1 inch (~2.5 cm).
 Though, any tarantula or black widow spider will start catching a live cricket the second it’s in your pet’s terrarium.